bcroner/getfactors/README.md

 The function that sets up the integer factorization operation is nat_get_factors (...).
 It uses Tseytin Transformations to represent the factoring operation as a 3SAT instance, which it then solves and interprets the results.

+This logic solver evaluates the coverage of clauses that evaluate to false.
+If you can jump forward through the search space from at least one false clause to another through the entire search space, then the instance is not satisfiable.
+If you encounter an n-bit number that has no clauses evaluating to false, then this number is represents a satisfying assignment of truth values to the variables.
+What is this search space?
+What is this n-bit number?
+Continue reading below.

 The first exploit used by the logic solver is to notice that a 3CNF tuple has up to 3 optionally-inverted boolean variables, and you can order them so that each variable has a position in an n-bit whole number we'll call Z.
 This assigns an order to the bits so that each is a unique power of two.
 Select the lowest-order variable in a 3CNF tuple that evaluates to false according to the truth value assignments in the current value of Z.
 This provides the power of 2 that you jump forward through the search space represented by the permutations of Z. Now, instead of checking every single permutation of n bits in the number Z in the worst case,